Now scheduling COVID-19 vaccine appointments for ages 12+

 You will need a variety of things to take care of your baby.
 The following are some of the key items you should have:

 Strollers are a great way to travel with your baby.
 They allow the baby to nap comfortably while you get some fresh air and exercise.
-When choosing a stroller, look at price, convenience and practical features such as protection from the sun.
+When choosing a stroller, look at the price, convenience, and practical features such as protection from the sun.
 A model that reclines flat for infants is helpful, so they can sleep and have comfortable head support.

 Many first-time parents have never seen a newborn baby the first day after birth and may be surprised about the normal newborn appearance.